Taylor Wilde: Personal life

-Malawski took Psychology courses at York University to complete a Bachelor of Arts Honours Degree while on the road full time with TNA.
+Malawski took psychology courses at York University to complete a Bachelor of Arts Honours Degree while on the road full time with TNA.
 In 2011, she completed a certificate at Humber College in Pre-Service Firefighter Education and Training.
 She has been a full time Professional Firefighter in Toronto since January 5, 2015.
 Malawski had a son on April 20, 2018, named after her mother, Taylor.

+She is divorced.
+She said in her podcast how when she returned to wrestling, she brought her son with her.

+Her father suffered multiple health issues, she stated how he 'almost died a few times' in the hospital.
+Her father is currently living independently.
+She lost her brother in law due to a heart attack, almost a year to the day that her father suffered from a heart attack.

+A neurological health issue she faced was the final push in her stepping away from wrestling in 2024.